salernoj/redux-jest-test-generators/README.md

 reducer(someReducer)
     .shouldHandleAction({type: SOME_ACTION, val: 1}, 1, 2);

-// with a previous value and the message for the mocha it assertion reducer(someReducer)
+// with a previous value and the message for the jest it assertion reducer(someReducer)
     .shouldHandleAction({type: SOME_ACTION, val: 1}, 1, 2, 'should set the value to 1');